-- (i) AAVAS shall maintain secrecy regarding the customer information which arises out of the contractual relationship between the lender and customer. - (ii) Information collected from customers for the purpose of opening of account shall be treated as confidential and details thereof shall not be divulged for the purpose of cross selling, or for any other purpose without the express permission of the customer. - (ii) While considering the requests for data/information from Government and other agencies, AAVAS shall satisfy themselves that the information being sought is not of such a nature as will violate the provisions of the laws relating to secrecy in transactions. - (iii) The exceptions to the said rule shall be as under: - i.
-Where disclosure is under compulsion of law - ii.
-Where there is a duty to the public to disclose, - iii. the interest of bank requires disclosure and - iv.
-Where the disclosure is made with the express or implied consent of the customer. - (e) NBFCs shall maintain confidentiality of information as provided in Section 45NB of RBI Act 1934.
+- a.
+AAVAS shall maintain secrecy regarding the customer information which arises out of the contractual relationship between the lender and customer. - b. information collected from customers for the purpose of opening of account shall be treated as confidential and details thereof shall not be divulged for the purpose of cross selling, or for any other purpose without the express permission of the customer. - c. while considering the requests for data/information from Government and other agencies, AAVAS shall satisfy themselves that the information being sought is not of such a nature as will violate the provisions of the laws relating to secrecy in transactions. - d. the exceptions to the said rule shall be as under: - Where disclosure is under compulsion of law - Where there is a duty to the public to disclose, - > the interest of bank requires disclosure and - > Where the disclosure is made with the express or implied consent of the customer. - e.
+NBFCs shall maintain confidentiality of information as provided in Section 45NB of RBI Act 1934.